This link will take you to the electronic medicines compendium (emc) website, which is a non-Novartis website.

 Image

-Icon of a person inside a shield.
+Icon of a magnifying glass.

 Image